camwestwood/xapi/vocabulary.md

 ## 1.0 Verb

-Example of a verb entity:
+Example of a verb entity, this example uses 'en' language tag, but any RFC 5646 language tag can be used:

 ``` javascript
 "verb": {